badass-techie/eShopOnSteroids/README.md

 ![Zipkin Dashboard](./diagrams/zipkin.png)
 - Prometheus and Grafana for collecting **metrics** from microservices and setting up alerts for when a metric exceeds a threshold
 ![Grafana Dashboard](./diagrams/grafana.png)
-- Elasticsearch, Fluentd and Kibana for aggregating **logs** from microservices
+- Elasticsearch, Fluentd, and Kibana for aggregating **logs** from microservices
 ![Kibana Dashboard](./diagrams/kibana.png)

 ## Setup